Des Moines History Timeline 1900s

 1900

 • Feb.
-27 - Hill Grove Cemetery board formed.
-The cemetery, located on South 200th St. at approximately 16th Avenue South, was designated as a Community Landmark in 1982.
+27 - Hill Grove Cemetery Association (HGCA) formed.
+The cemetery, located on South 200th Street at approximately 16th Avenue South, was designated as a Community Landmark in 1982.
+The Des Moines Historical Society assumed control of the HGCA in 2026.

 1902